 According to the New York Criminal Procedure Law §530.13, if the court finds that the fear is legitimate, it may order the two involved parties to stay out of contact for the duration of the order.
 In many situations, the order lasts for the length of the case.
 If a defendant is convicted of the crime that led to the order, the order may be put into effect for multiple years depending on the severity of the conviction.
 For more information about when a court could issue a restraining order, contact a Rockland County attorney.

 A protective order may be born out of any criminal accusation, but usually is the result of an accusation of a violent offense.
 Some common examples of crimes that give rise to protective orders can include:

 - Criminal trespassing

 In situations where the criminal accusations involve domestic violence, the prosecutor may make a motion on their own to ask for the protective order.
 In other cases, the court usually asks the alleged victim if they want to apply for the order.
 Once a complaining witness seeks a restraining order from the court, what happens with that order is largely out of their hands.
 There is no mechanism under the law for the complaining witness to rescind their request or otherwise cancel an order.

 Possible Effects of a Restraining Order in Rockland County

 Restraining orders are designed to protect the individuals of alleged crimes from any further harm.
-As a result, the orders typically prohibit any contact between the defendant and other person, a condition which can have wide-ranging effects on a person’s life.
+As a result, the orders typically prohibit any contact between the defendant and alleged victim, a condition which can have wide-ranging effects on a person’s life.
 If the two people live together, for instance, the defendant would be forced to move out of the house.
 Such an order could also limit where a person can work or go to school.